The Version 3.1 program requirements are defined in the following two documents, while the third document provides supplemental information:

 In Version 3.1, the efficiency target has been made more rigorous, designed to save on average 15% or more relative to the 2012 IECC.
-Key changes include lower infiltration values, better windows & doors, more efficient HVAC equipment, the air handler and ducts in conditioned space, and more efficient lighting.
-Note that these core efficiency features are not mandatory for every certified home.
-Instead, the use of these more efficient features are required in the Prescriptive Path and are used to determine the ENERGY STAR HERS index target for the Performance Path.
+Key changes include lower infiltration values, better windows & doors, more efficiency HVAC equipment, the air handler and ducts in conditioned space, and more efficient lighting.
+Note that these core efficiency features are not mandatory for every certified homes.
+Instead, the use of these more efficient features are used to determine the ENERGY STAR HERS index target.

-For example, a home that was certified using the Performance Path under these new guidelines would not be required to locate the air handler and ducts within conditioned space but, if this were not done, other upgrades would need to be selected to meet the ENERGY STAR HERS index target.
+For example, a home would not be required to locate the air handler and ducts within conditioned space but, if this were not done, other upgrades would need to be selected to meet the ENERGY STAR HERS index target.

-While the efficiency target has been made more rigorous in Version 3.1, the four inspection checklists required in Version 3 will remain identical in Version 3.1.
+While the efficiency target has been made more rigorous in Version 3.1, the mandatory measures contained in the Rater Design Review Checklist, Rater Field Checklist, HVAC Design Report, HVAC Commissioning Checklist, and Water Management System Builder Requirements in Version 3 are identical in Version 3.1.

 EPA believes that this more rigorous efficiency target is achievable using ‘off-the-shelf’ technologies, is cost-effective, and is already being achieved by some partners.